Translate

 Make sure your next WP upgrade goes well with Preflight plugin

-Earlier today as I was surfing the net and reading some of the blogs I favor I came across an article about a new plugin that will help you prepare your Wordpress installation for an upgrade to version 2.3.3 and coming soon WP 2.5.
+Earlier today as I was surfing the net and reading some of the blogs I favor I came across an article about a new plugin that will help you prepare your WordPress installation for an upgrade to version 2.3.3 and coming soon WP 2.5.

-The Wordpress plugin is called the WordPress Upgrade Preflight Plugin.
+The WordPress plugin is called the WordPress Upgrade Preflight Plugin.
 The current version, 1.1, is meant for those who are about to upgrade their WP installation to 2.3.

 The Preflight Check plugin will attempt to check your other plugins and themes for any problems that might cause errors when upgrading.
 It apparently also works in 2.3 and may help identify the cause of any current errors as well.

-As I stated in March I was slowly going through my sites and upgrading them from Wordpress versions 2.1 and 2.2 to 2.3.
+As I stated in March I was slowly going through my sites and upgrading them from WordPress versions 2.1 and 2.2 to 2.3.
 I have a lot of blogs and to be perfectly honest with you I still have four left to upgrade!

 I’m using some highly customized older themes on a few of my blogs and as I’ve upgraded I’ve found code that I had to alter to work with WP 2.3.
 I also had to update a number of plugins.
 This was time consuming work.
 I’m sure the Preflight Check plugin will make finishing my upgrades to my final four WP blogs a lot easier.
 Of course I’ve already updated the plugins.